gf-data-tools/gf-battle-tester-json-generator/README.md

 # GF Battle Tester Json Generator
 Just trying to write something with GUI.
-Pretty useless compared to the [excel tool](https://github.com/randomqwerty/GFLBattleSim-JSONGenerator) but I'm happy with the skin customization
+Now we may generate teams that are normally **invalid**